kakatoto/KakatotoAlbumPicker/README.md

 # Setup

 ##### Gradle
 We will use cwac-camera for take a picture.
-And get library from jitpack.io
+And use databinding And get library from jitpack.io

     repositories {
         maven { url "https://jitpack.io" }
+    }

+    dataBinding {
+        enabled = true
     }

     dependencies {
         compile 'com.github.kakatoto:KakatotoAlbumPicker:1.0.0'
     }